The pageContext object provides contextual information about the current page.

 })

-Setting pageContext.user is a common use case for integrating authentication tools, see Tool Integration > Authentication > Integration.
+Setting pageContext.user is a common use case for integrating authentication tools, see Integration > Authentication > Integration.

 • At any Vike hook.